paul-shannon/jupyter-widget-demos/README.md

 So, with helpful advice from the jupyter-js-widget development team, I embarked upon an intermediate widget "Simple-d3-circles" which I present here.
-It has only 70 lines of python, 143 lines of javascript, and demonstrates the features I most wanted to understand.
+It has only 70 lines of python, 143 lines of javascript, and demonstrates the features of widget programming I most wanted to understand.

 I present it in three forms: